TheBeeSet/NFT-Gif-Duplicator/README.md

 npm run generate
 ```

-To update the image Uri:
+To update the image Uri.
 Change imageUri in config.json to the new uri.

 Then run:
 ```sh